eoinkelly/notes/css/css-variables.md

 .other-thing {
     // you can use variables as property values
     color: var(--main-color);
+    color: var(
+        --main-color,
+        black
-    color: var(--main-color, black); // you can add a fallback for the case where the variable not set
+    ); // you can add a fallback for the case where the variable not set

     // ... but not property names
     var(--side): 20px; // ignored by browser because invalid

     // you can't do math out of the box either
     --whitespace: 20px * 2 // Invalid
         // but you can by just adding the calc function
         --whitespace-base: calc(20px * 2); // works
 }

 :root {
-    --size: 20
+    --size: 20;
 }

 body {
-    font-size: var(--size)px; // ERROR you can't do this
+    font-size: var(--size) px; // ERROR you can't do this
     font-size: calc(var(--size) * 1px); // but this works
 }
 ```